Learning Hub

 • Only gets excited about screen time

 It is the perfect storm for parental anxiety and micromanagement.
-If you’re seeing this in your child, it’s hard not to project into the future!
+If you see this in your child, it’s hard not to project into the future!

 You might fall into coaxing, bribing, nagging, yelling, and constant reminding.

-By the time you get to this place in the relationship, especially with a teen, resentment has mostly likely built up.
-Extracting yourself from this cycle is neither easy nor painless.
-But it is possible.
+By the time you reach this point in the relationship, especially with a teen, resentment has most likely built up.
+Extracting yourself from this cycle is neither easy nor painless, but it is possible.
 It’s also necessary for the long-term health and well-being of your child.

-5 tips (exit strategies) to STOP micromanaging your kids
+5 tips (exit strategies) to STOP micromanaging your family

 Picture the cycle above as a traffic roundabout on which you travel faster and faster the longer you’re on it.
-Then imagine the exits that you can take with a little thoughtfulness:
+Then, imagine the exits that you can take with a bit of thoughtfulness:

 1. Bring your anxiety to God, not to your child.